Skip to content

 Introducing our Poetry Editor

-ABE lives in Massachusetts with one wife, two kids, three dogs, and four regrets.
+ABE (former Contributing Editor) lives in Massachusetts with one wife, two kids, three dogs, and four regrets.
 Three kids, two wives, one dog, and a life in California would’ve been his preference.
 He fills the rest of his life tracing the evolution of comedy, looking for descent with the same passion as Mary Leakey in Olduvai Gorge.
 He also shares Mrs. Leakey’s love of freedom and dislike for rules, which he learned about on Wikipedia.
 ABE suffers to work for a living while finishing his doctoral degree in editorial studies, a less interesting term for the impenetrable Editionswissenschaft.
 You might call it “textual scholarship,” or “Henshu-Bunkengaku,” depending on your continent.
 Feel free to follow any one of his aliases on Twitter if you can find it.
+Follow @abe_humor

 In the Archives: Abraham Lincoln and the Emancipation Diversion (1862)